ikoniqoz/nitrodocs/content/getting-started/configuring-pyrocms.md

 {{ asset:img file="docs/themes.png" alt="Page Tabs" class="doc_image" }}

-Select the radio button next to a theme (for example, try changing your theme to <samp>Minimal</samp>, a very basic theme that comes with PyroCMS), click <samp>Save</samp> and your site's entire front-end theme has changed.
+Select the radio button next to a theme (for example, try changing your theme to <samp>Minimal</samp>, a very basic theme that comes with NitroCMS), click <samp>Save</samp> and your site's entire front-end theme has changed.

-PyroCMS is theme-based, so all of your site's assets go into a theme folder (CSS, JS, layouts, etc).
-Whether you create a custom theme or download one from the [PyroCMS add-ons directory](https://www.pyrocms.com/store), this is where you tell PyroCMS what theme to use.
+NitroCMS is theme-based, so all of your site's assets go into a theme folder (CSS, JS, layouts, etc).
+Whether you create a custom theme or download one from the [NitroCMS add-ons directory](https://www.pyrocms.com/store), this is where you tell NitroCMS what theme to use.

 ## Creating a Custom Theme